- All Topics

 The purpose of a seal is to keep contaminants out while keeping lubricants in.
 Dynamic reciprocating seals attempt to seal against a sliding metal surface.
 With every stroke, oil will leave the system, and contaminants will be pulled back in, so determining the cause of a seal failure can often be difficult and even harder to eliminate.

 There are many factors that can affect sealing including the lubricant, temperature, pressure, shaft speed and misalignment.
 Most conventional oil seals are designed for low-pressure applications.
-Seals must also be continuously lubricated with a lubricant that has the correct viscosity and that is compatible with the seal material.
+Seals must also be continuously lubricated with a high-performing lubricant that has the correct viscosity and that is compatible with the seal material.
 Both the temperature of the oil and the environment should be assessed, as the temperature range cannot exceed the range of the seal elastomer.
 In addition, if the shaft and bore are misaligned, it will cause wear to be centered on one side of the seal.
 However, when selecting a seal, shaft speed is one of the most important factors and governs all the other factors.